 To check and either increase or decrease the pressure on the air or nitrogen charge, a Schrader valve is fitted on the air side of the expansion vessel.
 This is exactly the same type of valve used on a motor car tyre.
 In fact, if you have a leaking Schrader valve, causing the air pressure in the vessel to continually fall, it may just require the valve insert (available from any car or bike accessory store) to be replaced!

-Selecting the right size
+Selecting the right size of expansion vessel

 Using the correct size of vessel is vitally important for the system to operate correctly and also to avoid potential damage to the boiler.